JuliaPostgresORM/PostgresORM.jl/README.md

 # PostgresORM.jl

-An Julia library for Object Relational Mapping between Julia structures and PostgreSQL
+An Julia library for Object Relational Mapping between Julia and PostgreSQL.